By: Justin Martinez (@JustJustin956)

 17. Kyrie Irving (No. 8 Guard)

 It’s difficult to pinpoint just how great Kyrie Irving is.

-The four-time all-star is the most clutch player in the game, and we saw that when he sunk a dagger three-pointer over Steph Curry in game seven of the 2016 NBA Finals.
-The Duke alum is also the best finisher, and he has the best handles in the league.
+The four-time all-star is the most clutch player in the game, and we saw that when he sunk a dagger three over Steph Curry in game seven of the 2016 NBA Finals.
+The Duke alum is also the best finisher in the league, and he has the best handles in the league.